ragavvenkatesan/yann/docs/source/setup.rst

 .. _theano: http://deeplearning.net/software/theano/

 The following ``.theanorc`` configuration can be used as a sample normally, but you may choose other options.
+As an example, the following is what I use from time to time.

 .. code-block:: bash

   [global]
   floatX=float32
-  device=gpu0
+  device=cuda0
   optimizer_including=cudnn
   mode = FAST_RUN